-- relevant expertise to offer advice and guidance to management; - diversity and status as a member of an underrepresented community; - sufficient time to devote to the affairs of the Company; - excellence in his or her field: - the ability to exercise sound business judgment; and - the commitment to represent the long-term interests of the Company's stockholders.
+- relevant expertise to offer advice and guidance to management; - sufficient time to devote to the affairs of the Company;

+- excellence in his or her field; - the ability to exercise sound business judgment; and - the commitment to represent the long-term interests of the Company's stockholders.

 The Board reviews candidates for director nomination in the context of the current composition of the Board, the Company's operating requirements, and the long-term interests of the Company's stockholders.
-In conducting this assessment, the Board considers diversity (including diversity of gender, ethnic background and country of origin), age, skills, and other factors that it deems appropriate to maintain a balance of knowledge, experience, and capability on the Board.
+In conducting this assessment, the Board considers age, skills, backgrounds, perspectives, viewpoints, experiences, and other factors that it deems appropriate to maintain a balance of knowledge, experience, and capability on the Board.
 For incumbent directors, the Board reviews those directors' overall service to the Company during their term, including the number of meetings attended, level of participation, quality of performance, and any other relationships and transactions that might impair the directors' independence.
 In the case of new director candidates, the Board also determines whether the nominee must be independent for purposes of the Exchange.